eiszapfen2000/tgda/README.md

 ## Ocean Surface Synthesis
 Oceanographic wave spectra:
-* Pierson-Moskowitz
+* Pierson-Moskowitz [Pierson1964a]
-* JONSWAP
+* JONSWAP [Hasselmann1973a]
-* Donelan
+* Donelan [Donelan1985a]
-* Elfouhailly

-Tessendorf ad-hoc spectrum:
-* Phillips (deprecated)
+* Elfouhaily [Elfouhaily1997a]

-Directional distribution Hasselmann 1973 and Mitsuyasu 1980.
+Donelan and Elfouhaily incorporate a directional distribution.
+For Pierson-Moskowitz and JONSWAP we employ [Mitsuyasu1975a, Hasselmann1980a]

 Fourier Transform done with FFTW, single precision variant.
-Initially, complex-to-real transformation, later pack two hermitian spectra into one, and therefore transform both at once.

 ## Ocean Surface Rendering
-* Projected Grid - Johanson
+* Projected Grid [Johanson2004a]
-* Seamless Ocean Surface Lighting - Bruneton, Neyret
+* Seamless Ocean Surface Lighting [Bruneton2010a]
-* Ocean Whitecaps - Dupuy, Neyret
+* Ocean Whitecaps [Dupuy2012a]

 ## Skylight
 Preetham sky light and sun light, where the sun color is computed via full scattering.